CALL FOR SUBMISSIONS

 Let’s gather around the healing fire of creativity.

-For our upcoming issue, The Polyglot seeks to explore the vital role of creativity in navigating the complexities of mental health and wellbeing.
-We invite you to share how art, in its myriad forms—poetry, prose, sound, image, dance, and hybrid expressions—can hold us through loss, grief, change, and the process of becoming.
+For Issue 15, The Polyglot seeks to explore the vital role of creativity in navigating the complexities of mental health and wellbeing.
+We invite you to share how art, in its myriad forms—poetry, prose, music, sound, image, dance, and hybrid expressions—has supported your journey toward healing, care, or connection.

-• How has art held you through loss, grief, change, or becoming?
+How has creativity held you through loss, grief, change, or becoming?

-• How has art helped you stay rooted in uncertain times?
+How has your creative or artistic practice helped you stay rooted in uncertain times?

 Submission Guidelines